Current Graduate Fellows

 William (Liam) Lambert

-Liam Lambert is a first year Ph.D. student from Staunton, Virginia, studying Applied Mathematics.
+Liam Lambert is a second year Ph.D. student from Staunton, Virginia, studying Applied Mathematics.
 He completed his undergraduate degree at Roanoke College in 2019, majoring in Math and Physics.

 During his time at Roanoke College, he served as president of Pi Mu Epsilon, was a member of Sigma Pi Sigma, a member of Alpha Chi, and historian of Alpha Lambda Delta.
 He also actively participated as a leader for YoungLife.